Historic Croydon Airport Trust

-Founded in 1978, the Croydon Airport Society set out to conserve the history and heritage of London Croydon Airport, Britain’s first major international airport, for the benefit of the community. in 1983, the Croydon Airport Society became a registered charity to be better support it's mission of conserving one of Britain's most significant historic places.
+The Historic Croydon Airport Trust was founded in 1978 as the Croydon Airport Society.
+It set out to conserve the history and heritage of London Croydon Airport, Britain’s first major international airport, for the benefit of the community.
+In 1983, the Croydon Airport Society became a registered charity to be better support it's mission of conserving one of Britain's most significant historic places.

 In 2016, the Charity Commission approved conversion of the Croydon Airport Society to a Charitable Incorporated Organisation under the name of the Historic Croydon Airport Trust.
 The Historic Croydon Airport Trust is Charity Commission registered under number 1166732